This page is about mp3guessenc, a small utility for analysis of audio mpeg

 You can browse all mp3guessenc releases here.

 Full changelog is available here.

-Lots of internet docs and technical details I've read before putting my
+Lots of internet docs and technical details I've read before putting my hands into mp3guessenc.

 (thanks to Naoki for pointing me to this)

-original document in Microsoft(R) Word I-don't-know-the-version format,
+original document in Microsoft(R) Word I-don't-know-the-version format, with a

 messy layout and some missing images (they're actually a lot).
 I tried